Social Innovation Project

 What is a Social Innovation Project?

 This is where you come in!
-Social Innovation Projects pair a team of student volunteers with a community organization who have identified a challenge or problem within their organization.
+Social Innovation Projects pair a team of student volunteers with a community organization that has identified a challenge or problem within their organization.
 The team of UTM students will work together with the organization over a 16-week period to come up with an achievable solution for that problem.
-Volunteers can also decide to choose to join the Research stream which emphasizes developing efficient and ethical research practices as well as providing the opportunity to work closer with UTM faculty members and what they are researching!

 Responsibilities